Ross-on-Wye Pumps

 Manufacturer: Possibly Smith & Watson, of Ross-on-Wye, or were they just the suppliers?

-No pic.
-There's another small pump in Ross-on-Wye, although it has been moved slightly from its original location in Edde Cross St., and in its place is a plaque with the following inscription:
+ross on wye This pump in Edde Cross St has been moved slightly from its original location, and in its place is a plaque with the following inscription:

 THIS 3RD PUBLIC WELL WAS SUNK 1844